gbarillot/blog/source/articles/2022-05-05-rails-vite-vue-3-pina-starter-pack.html.markdown

 - vue
 ---

-Let's face it, if you start a new Rails + Vue project you'll have to face an initial plumbing phase only to setup all the basic stuff.
-That's usually not the most pleasant part... but I have a some good news: I did the boring work for you :-).
+Let's face it, if you start a new Rails + Vue project you'll have to deal with an initial plumbing phase only to setup all the basic stuff.
+That's usually not the most fun part... but I have some good news: I did the boring work for you :-).

 Having built and deployed two fairly large apps (>34K LOC) using the opinions and tools exposed in a [previous blog post](https://guillaume.barillot.me/2017/12/02/how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack/), it was time to upgrade the whole stack up to 2022 standards and I wrote a new starter pack you can find here: [https://github.com/gbarillot/rails-vue-demo-app](https://github.com/gbarillot/rails-vue-demo-app).